AndreaAlberti07/AndreaAlberti07/README.md

 ## GitHub Projects

-I'll be using GitHub to showcase some of my projects, experiments, and contributions to the open-source community.
+I'll be using GitHub to showcase some of my projects and experiments developed during the MSc Degree.
 Feel free to explore my repositories, check out the code, and provide feedback or collaborate on interesting projects.

 ## Currently Working On